Best Whole Life Insurance Companies (2025)

 mglogo icon

-When you get a quote for whole life insurance, the sales illustration will depict cash value growth and potential whole life dividends based on historical data.
+When you get a quote for whole life insurance, the sales illustration will show cash value growth and potential whole life dividends based on historical data.
 Though the minimum cash value growth is guaranteed, dividend payments are not.

 What Is Whole Life Insurance?

-Additionally, mutual whole life insurance companies may offer policies that include dividends.
-These are profits returned directly to the policyholders instead of stockholders.
+Also, mutual whole life insurance companies may offer policies that include dividends.
+These are profits returned directly to policyholders instead of stockholders.
 Policyholders can use dividends in various ways, such as taking them as cash, paying premiums, paying outstanding loans against the cash value or buying paid-up additions.
 Paid-up additions can increase the death benefit amount and cash value by using the dividends to purchase additional whole life insurance coverage.

 Whole Life Insurance vs. Term Life Insurance

 Whole life insurance and term life insurance differ in several ways.
 Whole life insurance is a type of permanent life insurance, while term life insurance is temporary coverage.
 Both policies have level premiums, but whole life insurance provides lifetime coverage, whereas term life insurance expires once the term is over.
-If you renew term life insurance, you will have to pay higher premiums based on your current age.
+If you renew term life insurance, you'll have to pay higher premiums based on your current age.

 Whole life insurance builds cash value and may come with dividends, which insurers don't offer with term life insurance.
 The ability to accumulate cash value and receive dividends makes whole life insurance more expensive than term life insurance.
-Despite the higher cost, whole life insurance provides lifelong protection and long-term financial planning benefits that term life insurance does not offer.
+The higher cost comes with lifelong protection and long-term financial planning benefits that term life insurance doesn't offer.

 Who Should Buy Whole Life Insurance?